telerik/blazor-docs/common-features/loading-sign.md

 ### Slow Rendering

-The loading indicator can be shown only during an `async` data operation that takes a while.
+The loading indicator can be shown only during an `async` data operation that takes a while (the event handler for the operations must be `async Task` and *not* `void`).
 Synchronous operations do not render the components anew while they are running, only after they complete, so an indicator cannot be shown during them.

 Rendering the UI is a synchronous operation that runs on the UI thread and blocks it.
 If that operation is slow, there will be no loading indicator.